 The lease (and eventually ownership) was taken by the Mackenzie family in 1878 and it remained family-owned until 1960 when one of Dalmore’s main customers, Whyte & Mackay, took control.
 A significant contributor to W&M’s blends, for many years Dalmore’s presence in the world of single malt was restricted to a 12-year-old expression.
 In recent times however the range has expanded dramatically, with a core range of 12, 15, 18 and 25-years-old, plus no-age-statement specialities like King Alexander III, Cigar Malt, and an ever-growing selection of luxury expressions such as the 21-strong Constellation range (comprising vintages from 1964 to 1992) and 1951 ‘Sirius’.
 Prices at the top end regularly top five figures.

 W&M itself has gone through a dizzying number of hands in recent times.
-Its current custodian is Emperador of the Philippines.
+Its current custodian is Emperador of the Philippines.“The single malts are almost like my children, you have to nurture them, you have to look after them.”
+Richard Paterson Distillery manager

 A pioneer in the art of cask curation, Master Distiller Richard Paterson ( also known as the nose) has been the creative force behind The Dalmore for nearly five decades.